 Model building again requires precision and care, from building to painting and assembling all of the pieces.
 In the case of ready built models, it’s the collecting element which is fun, most kids tend to enjoy the collecting process.

 We’re in the midst of an obesity epidemic, and children are also affected.

 However, since they’re naturally full of energy it’s not difficult getting them back onto the right path.
 Make outdoors activities fun and enjoyable so it’s something they actually want to do.

 You could print out worksheets on Pinterest and go on long nature walks, collecting items or ticking them off the sheet as you go.
 You could teach them map reading or orienteering, how to build a campfire and the type of wood to collect.

 You could go on family bike rides, teach them how to pitch a tent and so much more.
 Enjoying and appreciating the outdoors is a great way to get them up and active.

 Some children will be naturally drawn to sports, and get a lot of enjoyment out of kicking a ball around, throwing, catching and more.

 However others won’t, but it’s not to say that they’ll dislike all sports.
 Some are naturally more ‘fun’- take trampolining for example.
 It’s something that most kids will enjoy and burn heaps of calories.

-Swimming is another sporty activity most kids like, then you have dance, roller/ ice skating- even ultimate frisbee!
+Swimming is another sporty activity most kids like, then you have dance or roller/ ice skating.
+Even playing ultimate frisbee is a great way to get kids outside and interacting with one another rather than sitting in front of a screen.
 If your child isn’t a typical football/ tennis/ cricket kind of kid, try them with some of these activities instead.